beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

 }
 ```

-This opens up so many possibilities, from interaction with off-chain APIs to retrieve test data, to the topic of today:
+This opens up so many possibilities, from interaction with off-chain APIs, to the topic of today: diff-testing against
-diff-testing against an implementation in another programming language.
+an implementation in another programming language.

 ## A Wild "Rust" Appears